-Valentine’s Day always warrants a bit of over indulgence, especially in the sugar department.
-A couple of chocolate kisses leads to a handful of candy hearts, and before we know it we’ve eaten our way through Valentine’s Day.
+Easter can be a wonderful time to spend with friends and family; however, it can also warrant a bit of overindulgence in the sugar department.
+A couple of chocolate bunnies leads to a handful of peeps, and before we know it we’ve eaten our way through the entire Easter Egg Hunt!
 While we might go to sleep happy, it’s easy to wonder what all that sugar does to our diet and skin.

-We believe in moderation, so one day of sweet treats will not have a lasting affect on your skin.
-But, it is important to know that too much sugar day-after-day can cause a ruddy complexion, acne, and accelerate the signs of aging.
-Understanding how sugar affects skin is important in knowing how to keep it looking its best.
+We believe in moderation, so one day of sweet treats will not have a lasting effect on your skin.
+But, it is important to know that too much sugar day after day can cause a ruddy complexion, acne, and accelerate the signs of aging.
+Understanding how sugar affects skin is essential in knowing how to keep it looking its best.

 - Drink lots of water.
 No matter what ails your skin, water lends much-needed hydration to skin.
 Staying hydrated keeps skin tissue healthy and happy so that it always performs at its best.

 - Get some sleep.
 The "beauty sleep" cliche is true!
-Sleep will allow your body to repair itself and get those skin cells in good working shape.
-So yes, we're giving you permission to take a nap!
+Rest will allow your body to repair itself and get those skin cells in good working shape.
+So yes, we're permitting you to take a nap!

 - Exercise.
 Running, walking, or even yoga help to increase blood flow to the skin to help keep it clear and free of toxins.
 Plus, exercise keeps your stress levels low, which will also be helpful while your skin is in repair mode.